HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 | Bundle of rope |  quiver   | 1/2 heavy weapon |
 | 3 rations      | 1 treasure | 3 light items  |

-You begin play with 8 Slots and 2 additional QUICK-DRAW Slots.
+You begin play with 10 Slots and 2 additional QUICK-DRAW Slots.
 Items kept in QUICK-DRAW Slots may be retrieved freely in combat.
 Small Items kept in a slot alone can be drawn as if in a QUICK-DRAW Slot.
 ## Hit Points and Grit
 **Grit**: Don't get hit points.
 It represents your ability to mitigate harm.

 **Hit Points** represents physical damage.
 You take HP damage after you've used up all your Grit--or take damage in such a way that you can't avoid, e.g., falling into lava goes straight to HP.

-You have 6 HP and die when they have less HP then -Half your max.
+You have 6 HP and die when they have less HP then -your max HP.

 If you're HP is in the negatives but you're not dead, a character can use a First Aid Kit to heal you to 0 HP.
 Being healed in this way gives you 1 Stress.
 ## Experience
 Gain 1XP for every Gold Piece(GP) spent.
 XP can then be spent to:
-- Gain an additional Talent.
-This can only be bought 10 times.
-1000XP
+- Exchange a Talent for TP. **200XP**
-- Replace a Talent.
-300XP
+- Increase your Max HP by 1 to a maximum of 10. **400XP**
-- Increase your Max HP by 1 to a maximum of 10.
-400XP
+- Gain a new slot of inventory to a max of 14. **600XP**
-- Gain a new slot of inventory to a max of 12.
-600XP
+- Gain an additional Talent Point. **800XP**

 # Resolving Actions
 ---
 ## Saves